USNA-CST/training/cryptography/README.md

 # Introduction To Cryptography

-## Course Overview
-This course is an introductory level course that will introduce the topic of cryptography.
-We will go over concepts like hashing, symmetric encryption, asymmetric encryption, the caesar cipher, the vigenere cipher, and much more.
-This course can be officially taken at 'http://www.cosmodiumcs.com/courses/'.
-Officially enrolling in this course will allow you to get a certificate.
-You can also get quizzed on your knowledge and have easy access to this course overview.

 ## Module 0.0.0 - What is Cryptography?
 ### 0.0.1 - Course Requirements
 ### 0.0.2 - Bits & Bytes